MEDICAL STUDENT ELECTIVES

 Student rotations, consistent with the Residency program, also are divided among four clinical sites.

-VSLO, (formally known as VSAS) Applications open April 1, 2018
+VSLO, (formally known as VSAS) Applications open March 15, 2019, offers in mid-April

 Find out if your university is a participating institution